 CU Denver maintains an all-hazards, comprehensive emergency management plan for the campus.
-The CU Denver Comprehensive Emergency Management Plan (CEMP) establishes the basis for providing emergency response resources and assistance to the Campus Community if impacted by emergencies or disasters.
-The CEMP and its supporting annexes may be activated by the on-scene incident commander or University of Colorado Leadership Team (UCLT) or directed designees.
+The CU Denver Comprehensive Emergency Management Plan (CEMP) establishes the basis for providing emergency response resources and assistance to the campus community if impacted by emergencies or disasters.
+The CEMP and its supporting annexes may be activated by the on-scene incident commander or University Crisis Leadership Team (UCLT) or designees.